 In 2002, Andy founded www.Taropatch.net, the online community dedicated to Hawaiian music and culture.
 Mentioned in Acoustic guitar magazine, Lonely Planet, and the Honolulu Advertiser, Taropatch.net has become recognized as a valuable resource connecting fans, students and performers of slack key and Hawaiian music from all over the world.

-In 2009, Andy brought the Hawaiian Treasures Celebration Tour featuring George Kahumoku, Jr., Dennis Kamakahi and Richard Hoʻopiʻi to New Jersey.
+In 2009, Andy brought the Hawaiian Treasures Celebration Tour featuring George Kahumoku, Jr., Dennis Kamakahi, and Richard Hoʻopiʻi to New Jersey.
 Proceeds from the concert benefited the music program at The Episcopal Church of St. Paul.
-In 2014, Andy presented The Masters of Hawaiian Music Tour featuring George Kahumoku, Jr., Ledward Kaapana and Richard Ho‘opi‘i.
+He has continued to present The Masters of Hawaiian Music Tour featuring artists including Ledward Kaapana, Jeff Peterson, Kawika Kahiapo, and Nathan Aweau.